Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are clear, but the misinformed and fake clues add a layer of deception, making the game moderately challenging.
+**Reasoning:** The clues provide a good level of challenge without being too obscure or too obvious.
+The informed clues are strong, the misinformed clues add confusion, and the fake clues effectively misdirect.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.0/5
+**Overall Quality Score:** 4.7/5

 **Pass/Fail:** ✅ PASS